Microsoft Power BI vs Google Data Studio vs Trevor.io

-We all know the benefits of leveraging corporate data: better decisions, better KPIs, and better companies.
-But every CTO knows you can’t just point a BI tool at your database and expect company-wide impact.
+We all know the benefits of leveraging data: better decisions, better KPIs, and better companies.
+But most leaders know you can’t just point a BI tool at your database and expect company-wide impact.

 PowerBI, Google Data Studio, and Trevor are three market-leading BI tools, but they all offer different levels of sophistication, firepower, and user-friendliness – and different results.

 With the right BI tool, you won’t have to choose between powerful data analytics and ease of use.
-You’ll need to do your homework, though – there’s no one-size-fits-all solution, so it’s important that you focus on which tool will suit your business best.
+There’s no one-size-fits-all solution, so it’s important that you focus on which tool will suit your business best.

 - Power Query tools offer robust business analytics through its proprietary DAX language and full semantic layer.